The topic of centralization vs decentralization is a bit of a hot potato in the crypto and blockchain space.

 As Mougayar so eloquently said, at its heart, decentralization is about taking power away from the few and distributing it among the many.
 There are a few key benefits to that approach, including:

-Decentralized cryptocurrencies require more than 50 percent of the nodes within the network to work together to take over the system, which makes it hard for that to happen.
+• Security: Decentralized blockchains require more than 50 percent of the nodes within the network to work together to take over the system, which makes it hard for that to happen.
 If a bad actor did decide to try and attack a single node, the impact on the rest of the system would be minimal.

-An important feature of cryptocurrencies are its trust-less connections.
+• Safety in numbers: An important feature of blockchain technology is its ‘trustless’ connections.
 What that means is that thousands or millions of devices work together to verify transactions accurately, rather than relying on a single device that could easily be compromised.

-Because the blockchain technology on which cryptocurrencies rely on stores information about wallets only and not individuals, you don’t need to worry about an audit trail that holds private information.
+• Privacy: Because the blockchain technology on which cryptocurrencies rely on store information about wallets only and not individuals, you don’t need to worry about an audit trail that holds private information.
 This is particularly attractive to investors who want to operate outside of the traditional, centralized finance systems that govern so much of what we do with our money and how much our money is worth.

-With such impressive benefits, it’s easy to see why decentralization has become such a sought-after goal.
+With such impressive benefits and use cases, it’s easy to see why decentralization has become such a sought-after goal.
 So, why is achieving it not as straightforward as we would like it to be?

 I’d love to claim this snappy title as mine, but it belongs to Ethereum co-founder Vitalik Buterin.
 It refers to the accepted belief that for blockchain technology to truly work, blockchains need to achieve optimal levels of three important elements: security, scalability and decentralization.